 “He told you that 10 times in different ways; is that correct?”
 Kaplan asked Acevedo.

 Kaplan also noted how Acevedo asked the youth how far he was standing from Majors at the time of the incident.
 According to her cross-examination, the 13-year-old stated the room was not big enough to represent his distance, although Acevedo said he did not remember that response.
-Kaplan claimed the detective still asked the boy to stand up and show him anyway; Acevedo said he did not recall whether that was true.
+Kaplan claimed that the detective still asked the boy to stand up and show him anyway; Acevedo said he did not recall whether that was true.

 Community members have raised concerns about these processes at several CB9 meetings.